zenml-io/zenml/docs/book/advanced-guide/pipelines/containerization.md

 ```

 {% hint style="warning" %}
-This is an advanced feature and will most likely break your pipelines.
-If you use this,
+This is an advanced feature and will most likely cause unintended and unanticipated
+behavior when running your pipelines.
+If you use this, make sure to copy the global configuration
-you're on your own and need to copy a stack configuration to the correct path yourself.
+to the correct path yourself.
 {% endhint %}

 ### How to install additional pip dependencies or apt packages